idlist/npm-san-check/README.md

 **filters**: Packages to be updated.

-- Supports `*` for glob matching (e.g., `*eslint*` matches every packages that has `eslint` in it's name, like `@eslint/js` or `@typescript-eslint/parser`).
+- Supports `*` for glob matching (e.g., `*eslint*` matches every packages that have `eslint` in their name, like `@eslint/js` or `@typescript-eslint/parser`).
 - Words are combined by **OR** logic.

 **-u**, **--update**: Overwrite `package.json` with the updated dependencies.

-- In case version control is not used, or this tool has malfunctioned, a back-up file (usually `package.sc.json`) is created before updating.
+- In case version control is not used or the tool has done something bad, a back-up file (usually `package.sc.json`) is created before updating.

-**-l**, **--latest**: Let the updater to use the "latest" updating strategy instead of "newer", which might more possibly include breaking changes.
+**-l**, **--latest**: Let the updater to use the "latest" updating strategy instead of "newer", which might be more possible to include breaking changes.

 **--pre**, **--prerelease**: Include prerelease versions.

-- By default, prerelease versions are excluded from update targets, unless the package version itself is already a prerelease version.
+- By default, prerelease versions are excluded from update targets, unless the package version itself is already a prerelease.

 ### Scopes